 What is the one customer metric that equates to financial value?

 This allows you to anchor reporting efforts around a central theme that will resonate with key stakeholders (and build more marketing credibility within your organization).

-Our Revenue Marketing Assessment gives exactly that: Actionable insights into improving + comparisons with leading marketers to see how you can improve your focus on customer centricity.
+Our Revenue Acquisition Assessment gives exactly that: Actionable insights into improving + comparisons with leading marketers to see how you can improve your focus on customer centricity.